Chern character for torsion-free ample groupoids: Preliminaries

 \subsection{Stable \texorpdfstring{$\infty$}{infinity}-categories}

 We assume $\infty$-categories admit finite limits and colimits.
-A \emph{square} in $C$ is a cone over the morphism $s\colon \Lambda[2]\to C$ from a $2$-horn.
+A \emph{square} in $\cC$ is a cone over the morphism $s\colon \Lambda[2]\to \cC$ from a $2$-horn.
 An initial square is the colimit defining a pushout.
 There are two outer horns to choose from: in this choice the horn is ``over'' the pushout object.
 The other choice defines pullbacks as terminal cones which are over the horn.

-Let us assume that $C$ is \emph{pointed}, that is, there is a zero object, or equivalently a map from the terminal to the initial object.
-We say that $C$ is \emph{stable} if every square in $C$ is a pushout if and only if it is a pullback.
+Let us assume that $\cC$ is \emph{pointed}, that is, there is a zero object, or equivalently a map from the terminal to the initial object.
+We say that $\cC$ is \emph{stable} if every square in $\cC$ is a pushout if and only if it is a pullback.
 The canonical map from a finite coproduct to a finite product is an equivalence for any stable $\infty$-category, see~\cite{lur:ha}*{Remark 1.1.3.5}.

-Stable $\infty$-categories are enriched over spectra of simplicial sets~\cite{lur:ha}*{Remark 7.1.2.2}.
+We consider stable $\infty$-categories as enriched over spectra of simplicial sets~\cite{lur:ha}*{Remark 7.1.2.2}.
+The spectrum-enriched map spaces are denoted by $\map_{\cC}(X, Y)$ for $X, Y \in \cC$.